Office of Academic Affiliations

 Veterans Health Administration

-Robert L. Jesse, M.D., Ph.D. is the Chief Academic Affiliations Officer for the U.S. Department of Veterans Affairs, in Washington DC, where he oversees the largest health professions education program in the United States, including over 120,000 trainees annually in more than 40 different health professions.
+Marjorie A. Bowman, MD, MPA, is the Chief Academic Affiliations Officer for the U.S. Department of Veterans Affairs, in Washington DC, where she oversees the largest health professions education program in the United States, including nearly 120,000 trainees annually in more than 40 different health professions.

 Dr. Bowman completed her pre-medical undergraduate training at Penn State University and earned her medical degree from Jefferson Medical College.
 Following her residency at Duke University Medical Center, she went on to earn her M.P.A. at the University of Southern California and was awarded an honorary M.A. from the University of Pennsylvania.